florianL21/LED-ClockShelf/README.md

 The whole codebase is highly modular and configurable and can be tweaked exactly to your liking.

-The documentation will be improved in the future.
-It will only conatin some basic information for now.

-Futher documentation is on the [Wiki.](https://github.com/florianL21/LED-ClockShelf/wiki)
+Detailed documentation is avaliable on the [Wiki.](https://github.com/florianL21/LED-ClockShelf/wiki)

 # Development Environment: